A realistic assessment of the CTA sensitivity to dark matter annihilation: Results

 The limits presented in Ref.~\cite{Pierre14} are derived in a similar fashion to the Ring method ones in the present analysis, including spectral analysis, but neglect contributions from the GDE, systematics and proton CRs.

 Our projected CTA upper limits on the annihilation cross-section using our version of the Ring method are shown in Fig.~\ref{fig:sv_limits_GC_OnOff_Morpho} by the thick green line.
 In contrast to Ref.~\cite{Doro:2012xx}, we \emph{include} the expected GDE as discussed above (\textit{cf.}~Fig.~\ref{fig:diff_sens_GC_Morpho}).
 As a consequence, we find somewhat weaker limits at intermediate masses than in this previous work.
+From Fig.~\ref{fig:diff_sens_GC_OnOff_Fermi} one can see that neglecting GDE in the Ring method (in the mock data) falsely improves the sensitivity by a factor of $\sim 2 - 3$, which agrees with the factor $\sim 3$ difference between the results of Ref.~\cite{Doro:2012xx} and our Ring method limit.
 The different shape of the limits as function of mass is due to our lower energy threshold, and the fact that we carry out a spectral analysis, whereas Ref.~\cite{Doro:2012xx} used only one large energy bin.
 This consequence of including spectral information was noted previously in Ref.\ \cite{Pierre14}, whose limits have a very similar shape to our own.

-The normalisation difference between our results and those of Ref.\ \cite{Pierre14} can be explained primarily by our inclusion of GDE and differential acceptance uncertainties, and to a lesser extent by the different array configurations assumed in the two papers.
-The fact that our limits are almost two orders of magnitude weaker than those of Ref.\ \cite{Wood:2013taa} is primarily due to the unrealistic array considered in that paper, and our inclusion of GDE and systematics.
+The projected CTA upper limit produced by our morphological analysis is shown in Fig.~\ref{fig:sv_limits_GC_OnOff_Morpho} by the thick red line (while not shown on the figure, the limit neglecting GDE is a factor of $\sim 1.5$ below this line).
+It is perhaps surprising that our limit including GDE is significantly better than that of Ref.~\cite{Doro:2012xx}, which neglects GDE both in the mock data as well as in the analysis.
+One reason is that using more bins allows for better shape discrimination of the signal over the isotropic background.
+Another reason might be differences in the adopted acceptance uncertainties (which are not quoted in Ref.~\cite{Doro:2012xx}).
+However, the fact that our morphological analysis is an order of magnitude weaker than the scaled limits of Ref.~\cite{Wood:2013taa} is primarily due to the unrealistic array considered in that paper and their complete neglect of systematics.

 Interestingly, our projected constraints are actually also weaker than the existing limits from HESS, which are based on 112 hours of GC observations.
 This difference is likely due to two things.
 The first is simply that the RoIs adopted in the Ring method and in the HESS analysis are rather different.
 The second is that the HESS analysis is a true ON-OFF analysis, which neglects the GDE by definition; this was only possible to do in a valid way in the HESS analysis due to the instrument's high energy threshold and the fact that at such energies, the GDE intensity observed by \Fermi-LAT happens (by chance?) to be very similar in the rather complicated ON and OFF regions chosen by HESS.